dwyl/learn-flutter/README.md

 This repo is useful for anyone that is interested in mobile and web app development.
-For anyone that hasn't yet touched `Flutter`, this repo is a *great* place to start to get your computer ready for Flutter/Dart development, understand the **main concepts** and *guide* you to then create your very first `Flutter` app.
+For anyone that hasn't yet touched `Flutter`,
+it's a *great* place to start to get your computer ready for `Flutter` development, understand the
+**main concepts** and *guide* you to then create your very first `Flutter` app.